pantheon-systems/pantheon-content-cloud-sdk/starters/gatsby-starter/README.md

   </a>
 </p>
 <h1 align="center">
-  Pantheon Decoupled Kit Gatsby Pantheon Content Cloud Starter
+  Pantheon Decoupled Kit Gatsby Pantheon Content Publisher Starter
 </h1>

 ## Getting Started

-To get started with the Gatsby Pantheon Content Cloud Starter, use our `create-pantheon-decoupled-kit`, or the "CLI".
+To get started with the Gatsby Pantheon Content Publisher Starter, use our `create-pantheon-decoupled-kit`, or the "CLI".
 Full documentation for this npm package based on [npm init](https://docs.npmjs.com/cli/v8/commands/npm-init) can be found